alexztc/alexztc.github.io/_pages/about.md

 I am currently an MSCS student at Georgia Institute of Technology ([Gatech](https://www.cc.gatech.edu/)), specializing in Computer System and High Performance Computing.
 My research instests lies in System / HPC / Parallel Computing / ML System and I am very passionate about various acceleration technologies.

+I am very fortunate to be advised by all my adviors / mentors / supervisors.
+They have set an example for me as a researcher ---- always doing interesting things, pursuing own interests and sticking to them.

 Education
 ======